Rachel Cameron: Early life

-Rachel Cameron was born in Brisbane, Queensland, Australia on 27 March 1924.
-She was the first of two children of a bank manager, Ewen Carlyle Cameron, who was of Scottish extraction, and his wife, Adeline Maude Wilson, whose ancestors were Scottish and Irish.
-Through her father Cameron was a fourth generation Australian.
+Rachel Cameron was born in Brisbane, Queensland, [Australia, on 27 March 1924.
 She spent her very early years in the coastal city of Townsville in north-eastern Queensland.
 She was severely ill as a child and was bored with the enforced regimen of rest imposed on her, but her parents noticed her love of movement and sent her to eurhythmics classes.
 She later reported that a passerby saw her dancing among some flowers and suggested that she take dance classes.
 She was enthusiastic about the idea and insisted in taking part when her school offered her dance lessons.

 At this time Cameron, while only just five years old, saw the Russian prima ballerina Anna Pavlova, formerly of the Imperial Russian Ballet and the Ballets Russes of Sergei Diaghilev, dance in Townsville on her final Australian tour in 1929.

 Following her father's transfer to another bank branch, the family moved from Townsville to Sydney in about 1930, settling in the suburb of Roseville, and it was in Sydney at the age of 10 that Cameron saw the legendary ballerina of the Paris Opera in the 1920s, Olga Spessivtseva, dance during her truncated tour of Australia with the Dandré-Levitoff Russian Ballet.

 Enchanted with the world of dance, in Sydney Cameron was able to pursue further dance lessons with Muriel Sievers.
 Sievers had studied in London with prima ballerina Phyllis Bedells in the technique of the Association of Operatic Dancing (the forerunner of the Royal Academy of Dance).
 This English system was the foundation of Cameron's formal ballet training.

 As her talent was recognised, the pupil-teacher relationship with Sievers quickly developed.
 She was invited by her to help teach the youngest classes on Saturday mornings, and as a result Cameron found early on that she had an aptitude for teaching which was to serve her (and the international ballet community) well for the rest of her life.
 Sievers also insisted that Cameron take piano lessons, and allowed her to borrow from her collection of books on dance.
-Interestingly for Cameron's future teaching career, among the books she borrowed was the Russian prima ballerina Tamara Karsavina’s Theatre Street.
+Interestingly for Cameron's future teaching career, among the books she borrowed was the Russian prima ballerina Tamara Karsavina's Theatre Street.
 Cameron recalled of Sievers: "She was wise and intelligent, and she fostered talent.
 She was well before her time."